Top 5 Most Dangerous Spiders in Georgia

 The Northern Black Widow spider is a close relative of the Southern Black Widow spider, and both can be found in Georgia.
 They are also found in cool, dark places like wood piles and stone walls.
 Northern Black Widows can be identified by their red markings on a solid black body, but their distinctive red hourglass marking appear split in the middle rather than a solid hourglass.
 There is also typically a row of red dots down the center of the body.

-Bites from these spiders have a less than 1% mortality rate, and most of the time it only causes death in children.
+Bites from these spiders have a mortality rate of less than 1%, and most of the time, they only cause death in children.
 However, they are still highly dangerous, and their neurotoxic venom can cause intense spasming pain at the site of the bite before traveling to the trunk of the body and causing appendicitis-like cramping and abdominal pain.
 Other symptoms can include heavy sweating and nausea or vomiting.
 These symptoms can last 48 hours or longer.
 Adults who think they may have been bitten by any black widow spider should consult a doctor, and if you suspect that a child has been bitten you should go to an emergency room immediately.

 1. Southern Black Widow – Latrodectus mactans